 The leaders of Yik Yak, a messaging app briefly in vogue on college campuses, have announced that the app will shut down over the course of the next week.
-The announcement comes after news that Square would acquire the company's engineering team for less than $3 million.
+The announcement comes after efforts at a sale first reported by Fortune’s Erin Griffith ended with Square acquiring the company’s engineering team for less than $3 million.

 Back in 2014, after its app experienced a period of huge user growth, a $73.5 million funding round valued the company at $400 million.